-- The standard pH scale ranges from 0 to 14, with 7 being “neutral,” 0 being “extremely acidic,” and 14 being “extremely alkaline” (or “basic”).
+A pH ranging from 6.0 to 7.0 is ideal for most garden vegetables.
 Generally, soil pH doesn’t reach the upper and lower limits of the pH scale; most garden soils will fall somewhere between 5 and 9 on the scale.

-- For most plants, the ideal pH range is between 6.0 and 6.5 (slightly acidic).
-Microbial activity is greatest and plant roots access nutrients best when the soil pH is within this range (see chart, below).
+- Microbial activity is greatest and plant roots access nutrients best when the soil pH is within that 6.0 to 7.0 range (see chart, below).
 However, different plants are able to tolerate different pH ranges.
 Find a list of common garden plants and their pH preferences here.

 Availability of Nutrients at Varying pH Values